• Skip to main content

 Or if you don’t celebrate Thanksgiving (or already did in Canada), you can make it now as a fall dessert for two.

-Or you can make an Oreo crust and serve it for Halloween as a black and orange dessert.
+Or you can make an Oreo crust and serve it for Halloween as a black and orange dessert like I did with my Mini Pumpkin Cheesecakes.
 Maybe even pipe one of those cute chocolate spider webs on top.

 Whatever your reason, this will be the best pumpkin cheesecake recipe you’ll make in a 6 inch pan.